Lavanesh-tm/react-projects-portfolio/README.md

 ## Additional Notes

-This repository is intended to grow as a collection of front‑end builds.
+This repository is intended to grow as a collection of front-end builds.
 More React projects will be added over time, each within its own folder.

-The goal is to maintain a clear, professional structure that reflects real‑world development practices.
+The goal is to maintain a clear, professional structure that reflects real-world development practices.